New Zealand treasury head Gabriel Makhlouf new Central Bank governor

 Mr Makhlouf is a former top UK civil servant.
 Photograph: Alan Betson

-The top official in New Zealand’s treasury department, Gabriel Makhlouf, has been selected as the 12th governor of the Central Bank of Ireland, making him the first overseas official to fill the post in the organisation’s 76-year history, according to sources.
+The top official in New Zealand’s treasury department, Gabriel Makhlouf, has been selected as the 12th governor of the Central Bank of Ireland, making him the first overseas official to fill the post in the organisation’s 76-year history.

 The Minister for Finance Paschal Donohoe brought Mr Makhlouf’s name to Cabinet on Wednesday for approval.
 The appointment will ultimately be made by the President, Michael D Higgins, and carry a seven-year term.

-Mr Makhlouf, a former top UK civil servant and one-time principal private secretary to then chancellor of the exchequer Gordon Brown, was appointed chief executive and secretary to the New Zealand Treasury in 2011.
+Mr Makhlouf, a former top UK civil servant and one-time principal private secretary to then chancellor of the exchequer Gordon Brown, was appointed chief executive and secretary to the New Zealand Treasury in 2011, a role that also made him the Wellington government’s chief economic and financial adviser.

+The Department of Finance confirmed the appointment on Wednesday afternoon shortly after The Irish Times first reported the selection.

+“Gabriel has demonstrated his broad and detailed knowledge, of economics, financial markets, monetary policy, and fiscal policy, and has the experience of leading a large and complex public service organisation,” said Mr Donohoe, noting that Mr Makhlouf previously he was chair of the world’s main tax rule-making body, the Committee on Fiscal Affairs at the OECD in Paris, and had also at one stage been responsible for the UK’s government banking service.

 ECB seat